 The calibrator in the example above is invoked implicitly when the input variable changes value, because there is an activity map to determine when to invoke the calibrator.

 Mapping Native interface to Functional Interface

+The <Component> element named “DVS” in the “ESA/StarTracker” namespace in Figure 5-1 is expanded in Figure 5-7.